rmaure06/ATCRecall/README.md

 Once you have filled the fields, press the '+' button, it will start to run the timer...

-When the timer reaches 00:00, it will display END and get colored in red:
+When the timer reaches 00:00, it will display END in red, and play a little sound to get your attention:
 ![image](https://user-images.githubusercontent.com/64205205/132950738-1cfa9436-8c75-449b-a42c-28c2c57f10dc.png)

 You can delete any timer at any time by simply pressing the X button next to it